 Implementing ABM requires a structured approach that aligns with your business objectives and resources.

-Follow these key steps to ensure a smooth and effective ABM process:
+Follow these steps for a smooth and effective process:

 Step 1: Identify High-Value Accounts